Clarborough and Welham: Real estate

 According to the 2001 Census, Clarborough had 481 dwellings, 290 of these dwellings are in the detached housing category, with 186 being semi-detached and terraced houses and 5 being categorised as flat maisonettes or apartments.
 The average property price in Clarborough is £230,292, whereas the national average is £161,588.

 Community & leisure

 A village hall is in Clarborough village.

-There are two public houses, both in Clarborough.
+There is one public house in Clarborough.

 Chesterfield Canal

 The canal runs to the west of the villages, from the south west to the north of the parish.
 A long distance walking path called the Cuckoo Way runs alongside, reusing its towpath.
 The whole of the canal is designated as a site of special scientific interest (SSSI).

 Clarborough Nature Reserve

 This is atop the railway line and surrounding area.
 It is a limestone grassland and scrub woodland covering 5 hectares.
 It too is registered as an SSSI, and run by the Nottinghamshire Wildlife Trust.